Iceland in November: Everything You Need To Know

 Fancy giving it a try?
 Well, you're in luck.
 November is one of the best months for surfing in Iceland.
 With wind speeds picking up, so too do the waves, making surfing in Iceland's frigid waters as thrilling as surfing in Hawaii or California.

-The vast majority of surfing in Iceland is done off the Reykjanes peninsula, where the North Atlantic thunders against the craggy volcanic shoreline.
+The vast majority of surfing in Iceland is done off the Reykjanes Peninsula, where the North Atlantic thunders against the craggy volcanic shoreline.

 Even so, surfing requires a high level of respect for the ocean, as well as a high degree of physical fitness and an unabashed thirst for adventure.

-If you are an already experienced surfer, reach out to the local surfing community in Iceland.
+If you are already an experienced surfer, reach out to the local surfing community in Iceland.
 They'll be able to offer you the best tips and recommendations about safely maximizing your time and finding the waves to match your skill level.

 Snorkeling and Scuba Diving in November in Iceland